iabraham/tscluster/README.md

-#tsCluster
+# tsCluster

 A Python framework for interactively examining time-series data collected in *runs* and *sessions* (example fMRI) from different classes/groups of objects (example tinnitus patients vs controls).

 ### Data-set
 Data set is not included for confidentiality reasons.
-Import binaries.zip and data.zip from the DynamicConnectivity folder on the server.
+Import binaries.zip and data.zip from the DynamicConnectivity folder on the server and place them in the `binaries` folder or `tsCluster/data` folder.

 ## Instructions